CYCLING PERFORMANCE TIPS

 - Toe covers Full-on shoe covers would be warmer, but they're bulky to carry.

-If the conditions are not extremem, consider toe covers that pack small.
+If the conditions are not extreme, consider toe covers that pack small.

 Tuck the skull cap, gloves and toe covers in your seat bag.
 Roll the jacket tightly and